-None of these ‘occasional’ songs was included on Live Killers.
+None of these ‘occasional’ songs were included on Live Killers.
 As a solid rather than exceptional track from the Jazz album, If You Can’t Beat Them is perhaps the least surprising, though the live version outshines the original.
 It’s Late was presumably left out on grounds of length.
 More surprising was the omission of Fat Bottomed Girls — recent single, inspiration for the Jazz promotional visuals and a full-throated stage rocker.
 The biggest shock, however, was the absence of Somebody to Love, again presumably due to its length — performed live, it lasted around seven minutes.
 Roger once commented that the band initially had difficulty translating the song to the stage11.
 But it remained a live staple almost to the very end, a bona fide Queen classic12.

 Elsewhere, the Mustapha teaser at the beginning of side four is a pointless add-on — the reason for its presence being … what, exactly?
 Sounds magazine, among others, criticised the inclusion of the taped operatic section of Bohemian Rhapsody, also on side four.
 In this case, it is difficult to see how it could have been left out: as the 1986 Live Magic album demonstrated to nauseating effect, editing songs ends in disaster, and it would have been unthinkable to omit Bohemian Rhapsody altogether.

 The inclusion of the entire three-song acoustic mini-set is also debatable.
 Only the Magic Tour, which also included a medley of rock ‘n’ roll standards, featured a longer acoustic interlude.
 Between 1980 and 1982, Love of My Life was the sole acoustic song, though the semi-acoustic Save Me featured earlier in the set.
 An obvious alternative would have been to omit Dreamer’s Ball and Brian’s long band introduction before ’39 (included, presumably, as light relief and to illustrate the exuberance of a typical Queen audience).
 As an aside, how ironic it seems to hear Brian referencing Roger’s tiger-skin trousers.